coderefinery/social-coding/talk.md

 ---

-## We will focus on .blue[copyright and creative expression]
+## We will focus on .emph[copyright and creative expression]

-- **Facts are always free**
+- Facts are always free
-- Copyright protects the **creative expression** of an idea
+- Copyright protects the .emph[creative expression of an idea]
-- Automatically attached to every *novel* expression (certain amount of years)
+- Software that you write is .emph[copyrighted by default] (comparable to literature or poetry)

-- Software that you write is **copyrighted by default** (comparable to literature or poetry)
+### Who is the copyright owner?

-- The owner of copyright has the right to dictate *distribution and creation of copies*
+- It depends!
-- No-one besides copyright holder has the right to create "derivative works" (unless the license permits it)
+- The owner of copyright has the right to dictate distribution and creation of copies
-- Who is the copyright owner?
-It depends!
+- No-one besides copyright holder has the right to create .emph["derivative works"] (unless the license permits it)

-- "Fair use rules" are an exception:
+### "Fair use rules" are an exception

 - Parody
 - Criticism
 - Quotation

 <!---
 This talk is mostly about copyright.
 Patents are a much more